dahimbis/Hiya-Voice-Concierge/README.md

 It is a **secure, intelligent, voice-first assistant** built entirely in Python.
 It listens, understands, and performs actions like checking your calendar, sending email reminders, or triggering push notifications, all through a single voice command.

-The goal of this project is to demonstrate how a **fully functional AI concierge** can be implemented end-to-end with modern APIs, agentic reasoning, and seamless voice integration
+The project demonstrates how a **fully functional AI concierge** can be implemented end-to-end with modern APIs, agentic reasoning, and seamless voice integration

 ---